NiklasRosenstein/headscale-fly-io/README.md

 __Important__: You should not run your Fly application with more than one machine unless you have followed the advanced section on [Configuring OIDC](#configuring-oidc).
 If you didn't use the `--ha=false` option on initial deploy, run `fly scale count 1` to ensure that Headscale is only deployed to one machine.

-## Cost

-The default configuration is to use the cheapested VM size available, `shared-cpu-1x` and `256mb` memory, which will cost you approx. 1.94 USD/mo (not including miniscule cost for the object storage).
-This sizing should be sufficient to support tens if not up to 100 nodes in your VPN.

 ## Admitting machines to the network